jfcloutier/karma_system/design_notes/cognition_actors.md

 The phases of a time frame are:

-* begin         - the timeframe begins - update wellbeing from diffusion
+* predict       - make predictions from current observations
-* predict       - (30% - to allow time for prediction errors to come in) make predictions from current observations
+* observe       - merge predictions and prediction errors into new observations
-* observe       - merge predictions and prediction errors into new observations, elevate umwelt observations, remove obsolete observations
+* experience    - integrate current and past observations into terminated, updated and new experiences
-* experience    - integrate updated history of observations into new experiences, remove obsolete experiences, (re)assign value
+* feel          - assign a normative value (from worst to best feeling) to each experience
-* plan          - (70% - to allow for the action protocol to play out) formulate and prioritize goals (formulated and received), select a goal, construct a plan and emit it
+* plan          - formulate and prioritize goals (formulated and received), select a goal, construct a plan and emit it
 * act           - confirm plan feasibility, execute it, remember the goal and plan for later assessment
 * assess        - evaluate causal theory and request new one if unsatisfactory, grant past plans affordance status if their goals were achieved
-* conclude      - the timeframe concludes - update wellbeing measures and emit wellbeing changes
+* bind          - update and diffuse wellbeing (create cognitive glue)

 The pattern is *Message to self -> Task -> Follow-up message to self*